Carlos Del Castillo: Career in NASA

 The Mississippi River Delta, showing the sediment plumes from the Mississippi and Atchafalaya Rivers, 2001.

 Del Castillo was offered a position at NASA's Stennis Space Center (SSC), in Mississippi.
 There he worked as a researcher under the direction of Dr. Rick Miller, who led the Earth Systems Science Office.
 He began working in the Mississippi River plume and in the application of remote sensors to study coastal environments.
 He co-edited with Dr's.
 Richard Miller and Brent McKee, "Remote Sensing of the Coastal Environment," a book which provides extensive insight on remote sensing of coastal waters from aircraft and space-based platforms.

 In 2003, Del Castillo was offered a position as Program Scientist for the Ocean Biology and Biogeochemistry program at NASA Headquarters in Washington, D.C.
 The temporary position allowed him to learn about policy, and interact with colleagues in academia and other branches of the government.

 On September 9, 2003, National Science and Technology Council (NSTC) announced that Del Castillo would be awarded the prestigious Presidential Early Career Award for Scientists and Engineers (PECASE) for his research in Ocean Biology.
 The award, which is bestowed by the NSTC once during an individual's career, was officially given to Del Castillo in May 2004.
 It is the highest honor bestowed by the U.S. government on scientists and engineers beginning their independent careers.

 Del Castillo is a member of NASA's Carbon Cycle and Ecosystem Management and Operations working group.
 In 2007, he was awarded the Emerald Honor Trailblazers Award.
-Del Castillo is a member of the Senior Professional Staff with the Department of Earth and Planetary Sciences of the Johns Hopkins University Applied Physics Laboratory, and the William S. Parsons Professor at the Johns Hopkins University Department of Earth and Planetary Sciences.
+Del Castillo is a member of the Senior Professional Staff with the Department of Earth and Planetary Sciences of the Johns Hopkins Applied Physics Laboratory, and the William S. Parsons Professor at the Johns Hopkins University Department of Earth and Planetary Sciences.
 He has served as a member of the National Research Council Committee on Assessment of Impediments to Interagency Cooperation on Space and Earth Science Missions and the Committee on Assessing Requirements for Sustained Ocean Color Research and Operations.